denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 the
 [recent](http://www.nytimes.com/2015/07/17/technology/reddit-steve-huffman.html)
 [turmoil](https://www.washingtonpost.com/blogs/the-switch/wp/2015/07/09/reddits-former-director-of-talent-breaks-her-silence/)
-on Reddit often takes the "community" part of the equation as a given.
+on the site often takes the "community" part of the equation as a given.
 The "Reddit community" acts both as an object and a subject of action.
 It is apologized to, it wants to make its voice heard, and it demands.
 But to what extent is Reddit a community?
 What makes for a community, in any case?